 - The slightest amount of movement makes it hard to steady the binoculars

-When you are using a higher power magnification, such as with 10x binoculars, you will be able to take in more details.
+When you are using a slightly higher magnification, such as with 10x binoculars, you will be able to take in more details.
 This is very practical when you want to look at different types of wildlife.
 Slower moving birds will usually be in an open environment, which will not be hard to see even when your binoculars have a narrower field of view.

 The Field of View / Angle of View

-Size and Weight for Bird Watching Binoculars
+Size and Weight of Bird Watching Binoculars

 When it comes to binoculars, you must also pay attention to the size and weight.
 As can be expected, this might play an essential part in many different instances.
-But, this will basically depend on what you like to do as a birdwatcher.
+But, this will basically depend on what you like to do as a bird watcher.
 The lens size (also referred to as the objective lens size) is actually much more important than the weight and size of the binoculars.

 However, one of the bad things about smaller binoculars is that they have smaller lenses and are not able to get as much light in as the bigger ones.
 This means that the images will not be as beautiful and bright as the ones that you can obtain with large lens binoculars.
 Unfortunately, this situation is even worse in low light conditions.